- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Safety: Ferries on this route are equipped with modern safety features, providing peace of mind while you travel.
+Safety: Ferries on this route comply with modern safety regulations, giving you peace of mind as you travel.

 Check out our blog for more tips and inspiration to help you enjoy your trip to Hydra even more.